|Frequently Asked Questions

 request time off to be away from camp with family or friends and this does not have to be

 limited to the one day a week off that is allotted to staff.
 You may also request a morning

 off, occasionally, to sleep in.
-CIT’s can only go out with staff who are 21 years of age and
+CIT’s can only go out with staff who are 21 or older and

 approved by our insurance company.
 Also, you are allowed to go off camp property